GetSafariTours

 Yes.
 Zanzibar extension pricing is tier-adjusted and includes an additional flight and transfer component per person, which is why the extension can shift totals quickly.

 Most Tanzania safari packages include accommodation, meals, private transport, a guide, and park fees.
-However, you should budget separately for international flights to Kilimanjaro (JRO) or Dar es Salaam (DAR), Tanzania entry visas (typically $50$100), comprehensive travel insurance, and tipping.
+However, you should budget separately for international flights to Kilimanjaro (JRO) or Dar es Salaam (DAR), Tanzania entry visas (typically $50$100), travel insurance, and tipping.

 A sunrise hot-air balloon flight over the Serengeti typically costs around $599 per person.
 While it significantly increases your budget, most travelers consider it a once-in-a-lifetime highlight.
 The price includes the flight, park concession fees, and a champagne bush breakfast upon landing.